 However, I cannot.
 I need to read at least two reviews.
 Given that you’ve clicked on that article, you’re probably like me.

 Because of people like me, there are more than 250 million reviews on Amazon.

 Most of them, unfortunately, are fake.
-More than half of the reviews about electronics, beauty products, supplements and sneakers should not trusted.
+More than half of the reviews about electronics, beauty products, supplements, and sneakers should not be trusted.